In Command Code interactive session

 code .commandcode/skills/my-skill/SKILL.md

-After editing, the changes are immediately available - no restart required.
+After editing, the changes are immediately applied and ready to use.
+No restart is required.

 The /skills command uses your $EDITOR environment variable to open files.